Mongera32/autopass/README.md

 local cryptographed password vault.

-To set it up, you must first call main('encrypt') to encrypt the vault.
+To set it up, you must first call main with the "encrypt" command to encrypt the vault.

 After that, call main(cmd), where cmd is a string with one of the following commands: